NYCPlanning/itd-git-intro/README.md

 3. Go back to the Command Prompt and run `git reset --hard f414f31`
 4. You'll get a success message saying you have reverted to the version from that commit ID.

-## Atom Server Setup (this allows you to locally serve your code and preview your web app)
-1. Open Atom text editor
-2. Click "Install a Package" on the "Get to know Atom!" pane
-3. Click "Open Installer"
-4. Search for "server"
-5. Install "atom-live-server"
-6. Once it finishes installing, you'll see atom-live-server listed under the Packages menu.
-When you select it, you'll see the option to "Start server"